 *Instead of coarse bulgur, you can also use rice for an easy gluten-free option.

-Note that the meat might be coming off the bones if you're stirring too much.
+Please note that the meat might be coming off the bones if you're stirring too much.
 A simple fix is to simply remove the bones from the cooked meal.
 Or use boneless skinless chicken thighs - the meat will cook faster, but make sure to cut it in pieces before adding to the pot.

 Nutrition InformationYield 4 Serving Size 1